Amir-HB/SDR_Estimator/README.md

 SDR.R contains the implementation of the SDR estimator

-IRM contains the implementation of the IRM estimator
+IRM.R contains the implementation of the IRM estimator

 Other files contain the different experiments presented in the paper